elasticspoon/personal_site/_posts/2025/01/30/2025-01-30-ci_overview.md

         uses: our_org/actions/ruby-rspec-report@v4
 ```

+Largely it looks something like:

+1. we pull down the repo
+2. set up docker
-Largely it looks something like that: we pull down the repo, set up docker, run the test in docker compose and then print a report.
+3. run the test in docker compose
+4. print a report.

 ```yaml
 - name: Test